 Their per-hour price could be anywhere around the $100 mark.

-You could also go with a semi-professional, which would probably be the best compromise between pricing and quality.
+Senior or semi-professionals.
+This would probably be the best compromise between pricing and quality.

 Semi-professionals are part-timers, so while you’ll get good quality services, the investment will be reasonable.